640 South State StreetDover, Delaware 19901

-A newborn with G6PD deficiency can be born with jaundice and might have this test if symptoms such as dark urine, pale stools, and increasing bilirubin levels continue after the second week of life.
+A newborn with G6PD deficiency can be born with jaundice.
+A baby might have this test if symptoms such as dark urine, pale stools, and increasing bilirubin levels continue after the second week of life.

-If you have only a mild to moderate deficiency and you have an important reason to take a drug that will trigger hemolysis, your health care provider may offer you a low dose of the trigger drug and monitor your blood count closely.
+If you have only a mild to moderate deficiency and you have an important reason to take a medicine that will trigger hemolysis, your healthcare provider may offer you a low dose of the trigger medicine and monitor your blood count closely.
 The monitoring test is called a complete blood count.

 Here are some general results:

-A normal test result indicates G6PD activity in your blood cells.
-A normal – or no G6PDD – result for adults is 5.5 to 20.5 units/gram of hemoglobin.
+A normal test result tells your healthcare provider about G6PD activity in your blood cells.
+A normal—or no G6PDD—result for adults is 5.5 to 20.5 units/gram of hemoglobin.

-Less than 10 percent of normal means that you have severe deficiency and chronic hemolytic anemia.
+Less than 10% of normal means that you have severe deficiency and chronic hemolytic anemia.

 Others with severe enzyme deficiency may not have chronic hemolytic anemia but will have intermittent anemia.

-Those with moderate deficiency, meaning 10 to 60 percent of normal ranges, may have intermittent hemolytic anemia that is usually associated with certain drugs or infection.
+Those with moderate deficiency, meaning 10% to 60% of normal ranges, may have intermittent hemolytic anemia that is usually associated with certain medicines or infection.

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.